cycle/docs/docs/en/query-builder/relations.md

 ## Loading Relations

-Cycle ORM can pre-load most of the relation types via the `load` method called on select:
+Cycle ORM can preload most of the relation types via the `load` method called on select:

 ```php
 $select->load('posts');
 ```

-The load method will automatically pick the appropriate way to load related data (either using JOIN or WHERE IN approaches).
+The load method will automatically pick the appropriate way to load related data (either using `JOIN` or `WHERE IN` approaches).
 You can also use this method to load any relation level via dot notation:

 ```php